Charles Agar, 1st Earl of Normanton: Career

 Agar is known to have held particularly marked Calvinistic positions.
 He served as Dean of Kilmore from 1765 to 1768, and then as Bishop of Cloyne until 1779.

 In 1776 he married Jane Benson, a daughter of William Benson, of Downpatrick, County Down.
 In 1779 he was appointed as Archbishop of Cashel and also joined the Irish Privy Council.

 In 1784, while he was in office, the new St. John's Cathedral, Cashel, was completed, and two years later its important Samuel Green organ was built.

 In 1794 Agar was raised to the Peerage of Ireland as Baron Somerton.
 In 1801, he was translated to become Archbishop of Dublinand was created Viscount Somerton.
 In 1806 he was further honoured when he was made Earl of Normanton.
 These titles were all in the Peerage of Ireland.
-He remained as archbishop of Dublin until his death in 1809, and from the beginning of 1801 onwards sat in the House of Lords as one of the twenty-eight original Irish Representative Peers, following the Acts of Union 1800 which united Ireland and Great Britain.
+He remained as archbishop of Dublin until his death in 1809, and from the beginning of 1801 onwards sat in the House of Lords as one of the twenty-eight original Irish representative peer, following the Acts of Union 1800 which united Ireland and Great Britain.

 Archbishop Normanton died in July 1809, aged 72, and was succeeded in his secular titles by his son Welbore Ellis Agar.
 He is buried in the north transept of Westminster Abbey; his widow Jane, Countess of Normanton, was buried alongside him following her death in 1826.
 His tomb dates from 1815 and was created by John Bacon.